DuckyMacPorterton/SongsBestPicker/README.md

 I decided the only way to really know what my favorite songs are is to do it empirically.

 You enter your songs (files must be locally accessible).
-This randomly groups then into pods of 5 songs and plays them for you.
+This randomly groups them into pods of 5 songs and plays them for you.

 You put them in order from 1 to 5, favorite to least favorite.